Samuel Pedro: Olimpija Ljubljana

 On 8 July 2022, Pedro signed a three-year contract with Slovenian PrvaLiga side Olimpija Ljubljana.
 He made his debut nine days later as the season began with a 2–0 home win over Mura, in which he came on after 58 minutes for Aldair and scored in added time.

+Jerv

+On 14 February 2023, Pedro signed a one-year contract with Norwegian First Division club Jerv.
+He finished the 2023 season as the league's second top goalscorer, with 14 goals in 24 matches; Jerv, however, finished in penultimate place, getting relegated to the Second Division.

 International career

-Pedro was capped once by Portugal at under-19 level.
+Born in Portugal, Pedro is of Angolan descent.
+He was capped once by Portugal at under-19 level.
 On 25 February 2020, he played the first half of a 3–1 friendly win over France in Marinha Grande.